A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems

-The Static Noise Margin (SNM) of an SRAM cell is the minimum amount of voltage noise to flip its logic state.
+The Static Noise Margin (SNM) of an SRAM cell is the lowest level of voltage noise that flips its logic state.
 As the SNM depends on the transistor threshold voltage, ageing degrades it.
 Degraded SNM makes cells more sensitive to electric and thermal noise.
-A degradation of 15.02\% of the SNM has been reported \cite{atac-fn} after ten years of usage, owing to BTI effects.
-The skew of a cell is also impacted by BTI and HCI: Considering a cell that is constantly stressed by retaining a logical 1 on its output, P-MOS M2 transistor is active and undergoing a degradation process that modifies its threshold voltage during this time.
-If the gate threshold voltage of M2 is much larger than the one of M4, upon startup, the cell will be skewed towards 0 because M4 will be activated before M2.
+A degradation of \SI{15.02}{\percent} of the SNM has been reported \cite{atac-fn} after ten years of usage, owing to BTI effects.
+The skew of a cell is also impacted by BTI and HCI.
+Considering a cell that is constantly stressed by retaining a logical 1 on its output, P-MOS M2 transistor in \autoref{fig:6t-sram} is active and undergoes a degradation process that modifies its threshold voltage during this time.
+If, upon startup, the gate threshold voltage of M2 is much larger than that of M4, the cell will be skewed towards 0 because M4 will be activated before M2.